ethereum/EIPs/EIPS/eip-xxxx.md

 ## Security Considerations

-1. The EL must validate all received configuration values
+1. The EL must validate all received configuration values.
-2. The connection between EL and CL must be authenticated
+2. The connection between EL and CL must be authenticated.
-3. Invalid configuration must not cause the EL to start with unsafe parameters
+3. Invalid configuration must not cause the EL to start with unsafe parameters.
-4. The retry mechanism must not create DOS vectors
+4. The retry mechanism must not create DOS vectors.

 ## Copyright